 An Unhealthy Liver and Gallbladder Can Hurt the Brain

-There are numerous functions that both the liver and gallbladder complete but among all of them, the most relevant to brain fog is the organs’ role in detoxification and energy production.
+There are numerous functions that both the liver and gallbladder completes but among all of them, the most relevant to brain fog are the organs’ role in detoxification and energy production.
 It is the liver’s responsibility to get rid of toxins in the body.
-But if it is not in a good shape or if there are just too many toxins (from chemicals, metals, or pharmaceutical products) for the body to handle, the bile can become toxic as well.
+But if it is not in a good shape or if there are just too much toxins (from chemicals, metals, or pharmaceutical products) for the body to handle, the bile can become toxic.

 What is Toxic Bile?

 In one of our newsletters, we have discussed the problem of toxic bile.
 And if you are concerned with your gallbladder and liver as much as you are worried about brain fog, it is important to understand this phenomenon.
 All gallbladder problems and all bile issues have a toxic component.
 Gallstones form from what is called lithocholic (stone forming) acid which is a toxic bile salt.
 But before it gets that far, the imbalance in the bile acids has already been underway.
 People who have undergone gallbladder surgery are in much trouble because the imbalance only gets worse with more toxic bile causing all sorts of problems both upstream and down.

 Toxic bile causes inflammation in the sphincters – pyloric or stomach sphincter as well as the sphincter of Oddi emptying bile into the duodenum of the small intestine.
 When inflamed, these muscles no longer contract as well as they normally would, which allows for the back-up of bile into the stomach and into the pancreas.

 Toxic bile can cause various gallbladder diseases, GDER or gastro-(stomach) duodenal-(small intestine)-esophageal reflux, GERD, pancreatitis, and brain fog among others.

 How else can the biliary system cause brain fog?